 Other diseases.
 Certain diseases, such as tuberculosis and sarcoidosis, can raise blood levels of vitamin D, which stimulates your digestive tract to absorb more calcium.

 Hereditary factors.
 A rare genetic disorder known as familial hypocalciuric hypercalcemia causes an increase of calcium in your blood because of faulty calcium receptors in your body.
 This condition doesn't cause symptoms or complications of hypercalcemia.

 Immobility.
 People who have a condition that causes them to spend a lot of time sitting or lying down can develop hypercalcemia.
 Over time, bones that don't bear weight release calcium into the blood.

 Severe dehydration.
 A common cause of mild or transient hypercalcemia is dehydration.
 Having less fluid in your blood causes a rise in calcium concentrations.

 Medications.
-Certain drugs — such as lithium, which is used to treat bipolar disorder — might increase the release of parathyroid hormone.
+Certain drugs — such as lithium, used to treat bipolar disorder — might increase the release of parathyroid hormone.

 Supplements.
 Taking excessive amounts of calcium or vitamin D supplements over time can raise calcium levels in your blood above normal.

 Hypercalcemia complications can include: